-REAR BEDROOM TV 12-VOLT POWER SWITCH -If Equipped
+BEDROOM TV 12-VOLT MASTER POWER SWITCH -If Equipped

-The 12-volt TV power switch lets you turn off the TV "instant on" picture tube pre-heating circuit when not using the coach.
+The 12-volt TV master power switch lets you turn off the bedroom TV "instant on" picture tube pre-heat circuit when not using the coach.

 This will help avoid house battery drain when the engine is not running or the vehicle is not connected to shoreline power.

-This switch must be in the 'On' (12 Volt TV) position for the bedroom TV to operate.
+This switch must be On ('12 Volt TV' position) for the bedroom TV to operate.

-ELECTRICAL INVERTER 300-Watt DC-to-AC
+ELECTRICAL INVERTER 300-Watt DC-to-AC -If Equipped

 The inverter changes 12-volt DC automotive current into 120-volt AC household current.
 This allows you to operate your TV and DVD player from the house batteries when shoreline hookup or generator power are not available.
 In some models the inverter is also connected to the 120-Volt AC outlet for the bedroom TV.